The Cholula Pyramid located in Puebla is the World’s Biggest Momument. Read all about travel tips for Cholula and more here!!!

 Fact #2: The name Cholula means artificial hill.
 Shocking, uh?
 Its construction started all the way back to the 3rd Century AD.

-Fact #3: Its volume is 4.45 million cubic metres.
+Fact #3: Its volume is 4.45 million cubic meters.
 The one at the Khufu Pyramid of Egypt?
 2.25.

-Fact #5: There are 365 churches at the town of Cholula including the one located at the top of the Pyramid.
+Fact #5: There are (according to the legend at least) 365 churches at the town of Cholula including the one located at the top of the Pyramid.
 Yes, one for every day of the year!

 Fact #6: A debate is brewing between supporters of archeology and supporters of colonial era architecture since the church on top has to be demolished in order to fully excavate the Pyramid.